Net Worth

 Vehicles

-It’s essential to stay safe as a celebrity, just like Chris Brown.
+It’s essential to stay safe as a celebrity, just as Chris Brown does.
 On the road, he has a bulletproof SUV that protects him.
 One of his boldest vehicles is a Rezvani Tank, which cost the hip-hop star around $350,000.
 Brown also has a Chevy Impala that costs $37,000 and has had multiple Lamborghinis.

 Brown loves to get his cars customized and has had a few done by Ryan Friedlinghaus and West Coast Customs.
 When it comes to travel, Brown prefers to fly in a private jet.
 The super-luxurious Gulfstream IV costs around $36 million.